sandersaares/DocumentAuthoring/docs/Content.md

 This guide describes the possibilities for content authoring available with each type of input.

+For a full document example, take a look at the [DocumentAuthoringExample](https://github.com/Dash-Industry-Forum/DocumentAuthoringExample) repository, which uses the source code in [MyDocument.bs.md](https://raw.githubusercontent.com/Dash-Industry-Forum/DocumentAuthoringExample/master/MyDocument.bs.md) to arrive at the following output: [Example Document](https://documentauthoringtest.azurewebsites.net/DocumentAuthoringExample/master/MyDocument.html).

 # Authoring document text

 The main contents of a document are in a Bikeshed file with the extension `.bs.md`.